NokNokMLS/BigDoorWyamBlog/input/posts/2019-01-19-krakow-pradnik-czerwony.md

 Use BigDoor24.pl!

-Dave McG is a founder and regular contributor to The KrakCast, Krakows biggest English language podcast.
+John A. is a founder and regular contributor to The KrakCast, Krakows biggest English language podcast.
 Listen  to their latest podcasts [here](https://www.krakcast.pl/).